Migraines – in a nutshell

 There are many benign and malignant tumors in the brain.
 What symptoms they produce, how a brain tumor can be treated

-Increasing the pressure in the nerve water (cerebrospinal fluid) can also lead to headaches.
+Increasing the pressure of the nerve water (pseudotumor cerebri) Increasing the pressure in the nerve water (cerebrospinal fluid) can also lead to headaches.
 Because headaches occur without any tumor or other cause being detectable, it is called a pseudotumor of the brain.
 The CSF findings, ie the composition of the nerve water, is also inconspicuous.

 The main symptom of pseudotumor cerebri is a headache, which often has oppressive character.
 Visual disturbances (visual irritation, visual field loss, impaired vision, double vision) and ear ringing ( tinnitus ) accompany the headache.
 The pseudotumor cerebri is mainly found in overweight women of childbearing age, but can rarely affect men.

 Examination of the ocular fundus provides characteristic findings suggesting that the optic nerve is compromised by cerebrospinal fluid pressure.
 The decisive diagnostic measure, however, is the measurement of CSF pressure.
 A mass in the head and sinus vein thrombosis must be excluded.
+The therapy is usually to drain nerve water and take special medication that reduce the formation of new nerve water, so as to reduce the pressure inside the skull.
+It is important in overweight always a normalization of body weight.